samorani/MatchingPPE/README.md

 The user only needs to implement a function _ppestrategy(D,R,M)_, which solves the PPE matching problem.
 Our simulation framework evaluates the performance of that user-defined solution method on real-world requests received by GetUsPPE.org in the early months of the Covid-19 pandemic (April-July 2020).

 ## Installation
-In a virtual environment with Python 3.6+, pytestmatch can be installed via pip
+In a virtual environment with Python 3.6+, ppe_match can be installed via pip

     pip install ppe_match